 EOG employees continually evaluate and implement new technology that complements existing production operations.
 For example, EOG utilizes Supervisory Control and Data Acquisition (SCADA) systems at many facilities.
 Designed with multiple safety alarms, the SCADA systems monitor facilities remotely using a combination of detection criteria, including flow rate and differential pressure comparisons, high/low pressure assessments, tank level measurements and similar measurements.
 If an alarm is triggered, the operation can be shut down and alerts are sent to EOG personnel.
 In addition to safeguarding the environment and improving safety, these systems improve employee and overall company operating efficiency.Top of Page

 Contractors and Suppliers

-EOG’s Code of Business Conduct and Ethics for Vendors and Contractors obligates EOG’s contractors to provide their services to EOG in a safe manner and in compliance with applicable laws and regulations, including those relating to environmental, health and safety matters.
+EOG’s Code of Business Conduct and Ethics for Vendors and Contractors obligates EOG’s contractors and suppliers to provide their services to EOG in a safe manner and in compliance with applicable laws and regulations, including those relating to environmental, health and safety matters.
 In addition, by entering into EOG’s standard Master Service Agreement applicable to its U.S. operations, contractors agree to provide their services in a safe manner and in compliance with all such applicable federal, state and local laws and regulations.